d2l-ai/d2l-en/chapter_introduction/intro.md

   difficult still, due to its huge state space.
 AlphaGo reached human parity in 2015, :cite:`Silver.Huang.Maddison.ea.2016` using Deep Learning combined with Monte Carlo tree sampling.
-The challenge in Poker was that the state space is large and it is not fully observed (we don't know the opponents' cards).
+The challenge in Poker was that the state space is large and it is not fully observed (we do not know the opponents' cards).
 Libratus exceeded human performance in Poker using efficiently structured strategies :cite:`Brown.Sandholm.2017`.
 This illustrates the impressive progress in games and the fact that advanced algorithms played a